 Each of these are by Larry Melendez, of the Butterfly Clan from the village of Sitsom’ovi on First Mesa.
 They average by 5.5 inches tall and each is $30.
 From left to right, top to bottom: Two Qöqölö (yellow for south and black for north), frog, two different feathered Taawa/Sun, and a Hahai Wuuhti.
 (TUCSON)

 The Katsinmana is made by Devon Poseyesva, 10 inches high and $75.
 A Palhikwmana or Butterfly Maiden by Qöyangnuvtu Mowa, she is 7 inches high to the top of her head and $70.
-An Ùmtoynaqa or Thunder katsina by Lean Monongye, 8.25 inches high to the top of the head and SOLD.
+A Hon katsina or Black bear by Darance Chimerica, this one is 12 inches high to feather tips and $160.
+The Angwusanomtaqa or Crow Mother by Eric Kayquoptewa.
+8 inches high and $50.
 (ALL in SANTA FE)

 A Sootukwnangwu or Sky Deity by Leander Tenakhongva, 20.75 inches high to the feather tip and $185.
 (SANTA FE) A Hahay’iwuuhti by Brendan Kayquoptewa.
 11 inches and $80.
-(TUCSON) Last in the row is a Mastok* by Randy Brokeshoulder, 6.25 inches high and $70.
+(TUCSON) Last in the row is Paakwa or Frog by Lean Monongye.
+This one is 8.5 inches high and SOLD.
+The Patnga Mana or Squash Maiden is 8.25 inches high and SOLD.
 (SANTA FE)

 *Named for a type of fly, this katsina often carries a Hopi throwing stick, used in hunting rabbits.
 The dots on the mask represent the constellations we know as the Big Dipper and the Pleiades.

 The Yöngöksina or Turtle katsina is by Nick Brokeshoulder.
 11 inches high to feather tips and $110.
 A Wakas or Cow Katsina by Hongvi Marquez.
-Just under 10 inches high and $85.
+Just under 10 inches high and SOLD.
 A Kuwan Kookopölö or Fancy/Colorful Kokopelli by Lean Monongye.
 8.25 inches high and $50.
-A Hahay’iwuuhti or Grandmother katsina by Horace Kayquoptewa, 9.5 inches high to feather tip and SOLD.
 (ALL IN SANTA FE)

 A Hahai’iwuuhti or Grandmother katsina by Eric Kayquoptewa.
 15 inches high to the top of her head and $160.
 (SANTA FE)